RyanClementsHax/notes/cloud/aws/cloudWatch.md

 - dashboards
   - personal health dashboard can be used to identify issues
 - tons of metrics
-- monitor and store logs
+- monitor and store application logs
 - can configure actions like turn off an instance
 - by default, for free, you get metrics every 5min
 - can also aggregate logs from on prem too